JohanGHole/wdc-dhis2-fhir-ig/README.md

-# DHIS2 FHIR Implementation Guide
+# WDC DHIS2 FHIR Implementation Guide

 This is an empty FHIR IG for the WDC FHIR-to-DHIS2 project.